KatharaFramework/Megalos-CNI/README.md

 After that you can start the Kathara DaemonSet using:

-`kubeadm create -f kathara-daemonset.yml`
+`kubectl create -f kathara-daemonset.yml`

 ## Building from source

 In this repository you'll find two folders:

-- `megalos-cni`: CNI source code for Megalos.
+- `megalos-cni`: Golang CNI source code for Megalos.
 - `bgp-manager`: Dockerfile and Python scripts to create the `kathara/megalos-bgp-manager` Docker Image.

 ### Steps